2023 Most Popular Public Health Master's Degree Schools in the Plains States Region

 About 75% of the students majoring in public health at the school are women while 25% are male.

 You’ll be in good company if you decide to attend Capella University.
 It ranked #5 on our 2023 Most Popular Public Health Master’s Degree Schools in the Plains States Region list.
-Located in the large city of Minneapolis, Capella University is a private for-profit school with a very large student population.
+Located in the city of Minneapolis, Capella University is a private for-profit school with a fairly large student population.

 Women make up 88% of the public health majors at the school.